 I recently learned that my kids see all that I am.
-They’ve known about my many flaws for some time now, but I am just starting to get okay with this fact.
+They’ve known about my flaws for some time now, but I am just starting to someday, maybe, sorta, etc., get okay with this fact.
 My hope is that I can use their truths about me as a learning tool for personal, parental and professional growth.

 C’mon though… I miss being seen as a “perfect” mom by my daughters.

-I have always known about my imperfections.
-Plus, for extra credit like a perfect perfectionist, I threw in a bunch of additional defects for good measure.
+Of course, I have always known about my imperfections.
+For extra credit, like a perfect perfectionist, I threw in a bunch of additional defects for good measure.
 Most were likely not real but created by my Inner Critical Committee of Jerks.
 They still meet daily.

 Years ago, I cherished being idealistically adored by my daughters.
 I just rolled out of bed and was a pretty, pretty princess.
 For me not to miss such ease and pleasure would be pretty weird, I think.

 As a typical perfectionist, my first impulse was and sometimes still is to work myself to death to become that beautiful, perfect mother I once was.
-Lucky for me and anyone around me, I am a realistic optimist and catch on pretty fast.
+Lucky for me and anyone around me, I catch on pretty fast.
 Also, I was never a pretty, pretty princess to anyone other than my young daughters.

-This is obviously my inside job and has everything to do with my panic, my perfectionism, and most of all, my daily practice in PAUSING, as I try to wear all of it like a loose garment.
+This is my inside job and has everything to do with my panic, my perfectionism, and most of all, my daily practice in PAUSING, as I try to wear all of it like a loose garment.
+I often fail.

-My girls and I talk and have always chatted about real life subjects.
-I have to remember that I was never pretending to be a perfect, pretty, pretty princess.
-When they’ve asked, I have always been straight up with them on the following subjects:
+My girls and I talk candidly; we have always chatted about real life subjects.
+I try to remind myself that I was never pretending to be a perfect, pretty, pretty princess.
+When they’ve asked, I have always been pretty straight up with them on the following subjects: